+The Elephant Waterfalls or Thac Voi is a waterfall located at Nam Ban village, 28 kilometres from Da Lat’s city centre.
 It is an impressive sight, especially since you can stand quite close to the cascade, and it is a stop on most Da Lat motorcycle/Easy Rider day tours.

 Admission is 10,000 VND, and unfortunately none of that money seems to go to rubbish collection as the pathways are strewn with unsightly garbage.

 If you’re not in a rush and want to save money, you can take the green local “Da Lat–Phu Son” bus to Nam Ban village.
-It departs from the bus stand at the top of the central market (at the south end of Nguyen Van Troi next to Eximbank), every 35 minutes from 06:00-17:20, takes 45 minutes and costs 20,000 VND one-way.
+It departs from the bus stand at the top of the central market (at the south end of Nguyen Van Troi next to Eximbank), every 35 minutes between 06:00 and 17:20, takes 45 minutes and costs 20,000 VND one-way.
 Show the fare collector “Thac Voi” and you will be dropped off at the junction where you can make your own way to the falls.

 You can easily combine the falls with a visit to the Cuong Hoan Silk Centre to see how silk is made.
 It’s just 400 metres up the road on Dien Bien Phu/DT 725 and is well-marked ...
 Travelfish members only (Full text is around 100 words.)